This Egg Free, Dairy Free Chicken Pot Pie will make two large pot pies, and is absolutely perfect for those with dairy and egg allergies!

 Ingredients

-- 1 pound of quality chicken breast cooked in a generous amount of thyme and a bit of olive oil, let rest and then cut into small pieces or shred.
+- 1 pound chicken breast cooked in a generous amount of thyme and a bit of olive oil, let rest and then cut into small pieces or shred.
 I like to cook the diced onion and minced garlic with the chicken and thyme.

 - 4-6 carrots I used orange and yellow for this pie